-theory model assumes the decision-maker has additive preference relation; see also Blackwell-Girshick (1954), Wakker (1988a,b, 1989, 1993) and Neuefeind-Trockel (1995).
-We next present a result which provides a further deconstruction of the continuity postulate by showing that upper and lower scalar continuity properties are equivalent for additive relations.38 Before that we need the following concepts.
-A convex cone is a subset X of a vector space such that $\alpha x + \beta y \in X$ for all scalars $\alpha, \beta > 0$ and all $x, y \in X$.
-A binary relation \succcurlyeq on a convex cone X is additive if for all $x, y, z \in X$ with $x + z, y + z \in X$, $x \succcurlyeq y$ iff39 $x + z \succcurlyeq y + z$.
+Although independence axiom has been commonly used in decision theory, additivity is also an important convexity assumption.
+For example de Finetti's (1974) axiomatic decision theory model assumes the decision-maker has additive preference relation; see also Blackwell-Girshick (1954), Wakker (1988a,b, 1989, 1993) and Neuefeind-Trockel (1995).
+We next present a result which provides a further deconstruction of the continuity postulate by showing that upper and lower scalar continuity properties are equivalent for additive relations.43 Before that we need the following concepts.
+A convex cone is a subset X of a vector space such that $\alpha x + \beta y \in X$